-4.4.
-Discussion
+4.3 Discussion

-On the Classification Performances As shown in Table3, J4.8 decision tree learner and BPNN neural network learner work better than the other algorithms on both of the actual problems.
-The classification result about class I indicates that these instances are difficult to separate with liner expressions in this attribute space based on the 39 objective indices.
+On the Classification Performances As shown in Table3 and the left table of Table5, J4.8 decision tree learner and BPNN neural network learner work better than the other algorithms on both of the actual problem and a probabilistic problem.
+In section 4.1, the classification result about class 'I' indicates that these instances are difficult to separate with liner expressions in this attribute space based on the 39 objective indices.
 To predict such labels correctly, we should apply nonlinear classifier learned from nonlinear learners.
 Although these five learning algorithms have achieved 81.6% of the highest accuracy in the Leave-One-out estimation, we need to obtain more accurate rule evaluation models with meta-learning algorithms such as boosting, bagging and so forth.

 On the Learning Curves With this analysis of the learning curves about each amount of training samples, we consider the following guideline: At early stage of rule evaluation support, the system should select hyper-plane learners to construct better rule evaluation models rapidly.
 Then closing stage of evaluations, the system should select more accurate learning algorithm to predict minor but valuable rules.
+This guideline can be applied to a large rule set, considering the work done by Perlich et. al[16], which shows the result that regression learners can be learned faster on large datasets than decision tree learners.

 On the Learned Rule Evaluation Models Looking at indices used in learned rule evaluation models, they are not only the group of indices increasing with a correctness of a rule, but also they are used some different groups of indices on different models.
-This indicates that the rule model construction method needs to select prior algorithms on data pre-processing procedures and rule evaluation model learning algorithms.
+This corresponds to the comment from the human expert.
+He said that he evaluated these rules not only correctness but also his interest based on his expertise.
+From the other viewpoint, this also indicates that the rule model construction method needs to select prior algorithms on data preprocessing algorithms, such as attribute construction and attribute selection, and a mining algorithm to construct an adequate rule evaluation model.

-5. Conclusion
+5 Conclusion

 In this paper, we have described rule evaluation support method with rule evaluation models to predict evaluations for an IF-THEN rule based on objective indices, re-using evaluations of a human expert.

-As the result of the performance comparison with the five learning algorithms on 39 objective indices, rule evaluation models have achieved higher accuracies than random predictions.
-In the estimation of robustness for a new rule with Leave-One-Out, we have achieved more than 75.8% of accuracies with these learning algorithms.
-On the evaluation with learning curves to the whole training dataset, SVM and CLR have achieved more than 95% of achievement ratio compared to the accuracy of the whole training dataset with just 10% of subset as their training dataset.
-These result related to performances of rule evaluation models indicate the availability of this rule evaluation support for a human expert.
-The rule evaluation models of the learning algorithms to the dataset include different objective indices for different learning models.
-We will be needed to select a proper attribute set for each learning algorithm to construct better rule evaluation model.
+As the result of the performance comparison with the five learning algorithms, rule evaluation models have achieved higher accuracies than just predicting each default class.
+Considering the difference between the actual evaluation labeling and the artificial evaluation labeling, it is shown that the medical expert evaluated with noticing particular relations between an antecedent and a class/another antecedent in each rule.
+In the estimation of robustness to a new rule with Leave-One-Out, we have achieved more than 75.8% with these learning algorithms.
+On the evaluation with learning curves to the dataset of the actual datamining result, SVM and CLR have achieved more than 95% of achievement ratio compared to the accuracy of the whole training dataset with less than 10% of subset of the training dataset with certain human evaluations.
+These result related to performances of rule evaluation models indicate the availability of this rule evaluation support method for a human expert.

 As future works, we will introduce a selection method of learning algorithms to construct a proper rule evaluation model according to each situation.
-At the same time, we will apply this rule evaluation support method to other data mining results from different kind of domains not only medical domains but also business domain and so forth.
+We also apply this rule evaluation support method to estimate other data mining result such as decision tree, rule set, and committee of them with objective indices, which evaluate whole mining results.